Task Scheduler - the Utility You Didn't Know You NeededWritten on October 13, 2020 by Chad Warmenhoven

-Microsoft Windows includes a number of tools to make life easier and more convenient.
-There are some very simple steps you can take to learn how to automate tasks.
+Microsoft Windows includes a number of tools to make life easier and more convenient, and there are some very simple steps you can take to learn how to automate tasks.
 Task Scheduler can run commands, execute scripts at pre-selected date/time and even start applications.
 You can even choose specific events that will trigger the task.
-Task Scheduler monitors the events happening on your system then executes selected actions when particular conditions are met.
+Task Scheduler monitors the events happening on your system, and then executes selected actions when particular conditions are met.

 This article will guide you on how to configure Task Scheduler.
 We will cover a basic task and in future articles will cover advanced tasks and how to edit existing tasks.